Slowly but surely, lockdowns around the world are beginning to ease up.

 By now, most organizations working remotely have settled into their groove, at least for the short term.
 But working remotely for a period of weeks is quite different from doing so semi-permanently.

 To sustain long-term remote working, businesses need to change their culture.
+They can get help from the remote working tools.
 That’s because the habits and processes people develop sitting next to each other aren’t well suited to the world of remote work, and these will become increasingly apparent the longer we’re separated.
 Here’s a look through a few examples.

 1. Find Time to Focus